 - Hard candies, such as lemon drops

-- Do not drink any clear liquids that have red dye in them.
+- Clear liquids that have red dye in them.

 Cleaning out your bowel—which is also called the colon or large intestine—before your surgery is another important step.
 To do this, you will need to drink a special liquid, called a colon lavage solution, the day before your operation.

-If you experience very bad stomach cramps, upset stomach, or vomiting, call University of Iowa Hospitals and Clinics at 319-356-1616.
+If you experience very bad stomach cramps, upset stomach, or vomiting, call University of Iowa Hospitals & Clinics at 1-319-356-1616.
 If it is during business hours ask to speak to a nurse in the Center for Digestive Diseases.
 If it is after hours or on the weekends, ask to speak to the Surgery Resident for the Center for Digestive Diseases.